News

 I am driven to apply deep learning models as theories of neural computations to answer long-standing questions in science.
 Are there natural learning principles in brain computation?
 How can we use these principles to reproduce sophisticated AI?
 Using tools in computer science, neuroscience, and signal processing, I attempt to construct behavior models to understand disorders in psychiatry.
 During my research scientist internship at Meta Reality Labs, I work on Muti-modal Representation Learning for hand recognition with neural input wristbands and glasses.

-The projects page is a nice place to see some of my ongoing work aside from publications.
+On going work and publications.
 You can also view my CV.
 I documented my essays as well as learning notes of deep learning, computational neuroscience, hacking tricks, and everything school DIDN'T teach you about in this blog.

 Grew up in Jinan, China; moved to Beijing, China during my teens; Began my undergrad in St. Louis, MO in 2016; living in San Diego, CA for grad school; If you want to learn more about me, here is my story and fragments of my journey.